Property Tax – Five Ways to Slash Your UK Property Tax Bills

 We cannot stress this point enough.

-By registering these losses with the Inland Revenue, you will be able to take these losses forward and offset them against future profits.
+The generally low rental yields on buy-to-let investment properties purchased over the past few years have meant an increasing number of people have been making an annual rental loss.
+By registering these losses with the Inland Revenue, you can take them forward and offset them against future profits.
 Given that the past few months have seen a rise in rental yields, there is a strong likelihood that your investments will now be starting to return an annual profit.

+Therefore, by registering your previous year’s losses, you will be reducing your tax liability in the future.
 Although it is not a compulsory requirement to register your losses with the Inland Revenue, it will work to your advantage and, most importantly, will save you tax.

-4. Switch property ownership with your spouse if they are lower rate taxpayers.
+4. Switch property ownership with your spouse if they are lower-rate taxpayers.

-If you have a spouse who is a lower rate (or even nil rate) taxpayer and you are a higher rate taxpayer, then consider moving the greater portion of the property ownership into their name.
+If you have a spouse who is a lower rate (or even nil rate) taxpayer and you are a higher rate taxpayer, consider moving the greater portion of the property ownership into their name.
+This will cause a greater part of the profit to be attributed to the lower (or nil rate) taxpayer, meaning that tax liability could be significantly reduced.

+This is a compelling strategy if your spouse does not work, as any tax liability can be legitimately wiped out.
 Please note: To use this strategy, your partner must be trustworthy as legally, they will ‘own’ a greater share of the property.

 5. Mix and match the 10% wear and tear allowance

-If you have purchased a property in the last twelve months and have fully furnished it, then you MUST consider the costs incurred for furnishing the property.
+Using the 10% wear and tear allowance may be tax-deductible if you offer a fully furnished property.
+You can start to claim the relief as soon as you receive income from the property.
+If you have purchased a property in the last twelve months and fully furnished it, then you MUST consider the costs incurred.

 This is because:

-You will be providing high-quality furnishings and will not expect to replace them for a good few years, i.e., 5-7 years.
+You will provide high-quality furnishings and will not expect to replace them for a good few years, i.e., 5-7 years.
+Therefore, you can immediately claim the relief by claiming the 10% wear and tear allowance.
+This means up to 10% of your rental income will be deducted.

-If you do not claim the allowance, you will be using the ‘renewals’ basis method, which will not be used until you replace the furnishings.
+If you do not claim the allowance, you will use the ‘renewals’ basis method, which will not be used until you replace the furnishings.
 So, for example, if you spend £7,500 furnishing a brand new property before you let it, then none of this cost can be offset against your income until it is replaced, which could be 5-7 years in the future.

 This means that you will have incurred unnecessary taxes!

-However, if you use the ‘10% wear and tear allowance,’ then you can claim this from the date you purchased the property.
+However, if you use the ‘10% wear and tear allowance,’ you can claim this from the date you purchased the property.
+If you have purchased a property that includes furniture and furnishings, it will be beneficial to claim the allowance.